Konstantinos2106/HelloMac/README.md

 Feel free to reach out with new ideas or issues via email [here](mailto:78wc433vq@mozmail.com).

 ### ✏️ Notes
-HelloMac is continuously updated and evolving, and it may contain bugs.
+* HelloMac is continuously updated and evolving, and it may contain bugs.
 Please check back for new releases, as an automatic update feature is not yet available.
+* In case you see an "Unidentified Developer" message on the first launch, please follow the guide [here](Unrecognized_Creator.pdf).

 ***(Note: The app interface is currently in Greek.
 English localization will be added in a future update).***